sitaramkm/microservices-demo-old/README.md

 3. **Cloud** (~15 minutes) Deploy the microservices into your cloud managed Kubernetes cluster.
    - Setup bookstore by running `kubectl apply -f https://raw.githubusercontent.com/sitaramkm/microservices-demo/master/release/kubernetes-manifests.yaml`
-   - Find the external ip (this will be the loadbalancer) for frontend-external service.
-   - Access the BookStore as `http://<external-load-balancer-url>`
+   - Access the BookStore by running `minikube service frontend-external`

 ### Validating the deployed application
 Depending on what you chose to deploy the application you should able to test it with the NodePort (in case of minikube) or using the external IP (localhost in case of Docker and the loadBalancer if deployed on the cloud) You can always find the external-ip of the front end service by running one of the following.
 In Google Cloud Platform you will get the external-ip using `ip`  and in AWS you will get the external-ip using `hostname`